20 Tips for IELTS Success

 IELTS Listening Tips...

-1. In Listening, use the example at the beginning of the first section to familiarise yourself with the sound, the situation, and the speakers.
+1. In your listening test, use the example at the beginning of the first section to familiarise yourself with the voice, situation, and speakers.

-2. Keep listening until the recording stops, looking only at the questions that relate to the part being played.
+2. Keep listening until the recording stops, looking ONLY at the questions that relate to the part being played.
+If you look at the questions first and then listen to the record, you would be ready to extract information from the recording.

-4. Answer Listening questions in the order they appear on the Question Paper.
+4. Answer questions in the order they appear on the question paper.
 Remember that they normally follow the order of the information in the recording.
+Even if there are some exceptions, following this strategy would help you greatly.

 IELTS Reading Tips...

-6. In Academic Reading, begin by going quickly through each passage to identify features such as the topic, the style, the likely source, the writer’s purpose and the intended reader.
+6. In the academic reading section, begin by going quickly through each passage to identify features such as the topic, style, the writer’s purpose and the intended readers.
+Highlight or underline important information like years.
+However, do not attempt another reading passage while you work on one.
+Complete the first passage and only then proceed to the next one.

 IELTS Writing Tips...